TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption></figcaption>
 </figure>

 A core offering by KnowRoaming is called _Call Forwarding_, a service that allows you to get calls on your home while abroad.
-To enrol in this service, a user would have to purchase a phone number their home region, and set up forwarding on their home SIM.
+To enroll in this service, a user would have to purchase a phone number their home region, and set up forwarding on their home SIM.
 Since several users were confused at why they would have to purchase a _local_ number for a roaming service, we decided to re-brand the service as ReachMe, which cost a monthly fee and required a single button press to activate in app.

 #### Ready to Roam